Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/Solidity-Guide-For-Beginners/VariablesAndDataTypes.md

 2. **Deploy the Contract**:
    - Click the "Deploy" button in Remix.
 This action will create an instance of your contract on the Ethereum blockchain.
-   - You'll need an Ethereum virtual machine (VM) environment account with at least 100 ethers to cover gas fees.
-Gas fees are required to execute smart contract functions on the Ethereum network.
+   - You'll need an Ethereum virtual machine (VM) environment account with 100 ethers to cover gas fees.

 3. **Transaction Confirmation**:
    - If the deployment is successful, you will receive a transaction hash as confirmation.
 This transaction hash is a unique identifier for the deployment transaction.
    - Your account balance will be reduced by a small amount (less than 1 ether) due to gas fees, which are necessary to process your contract deployment.